flutter-tizen/plugins/packages/video_player_videohole/README.md

 ## Required privileges

-To use this plugin in a Tizen application, the internet privileges are required.
-Add below lines under the `<manifest>` section in your `tizen-manifest.xml` file.
+To use this plugin in a Tizen application, you may need to add the following privileges in your `tizen-manifest.xml` file.

 ```xml
 <privileges>